sparkstudiosalem/Q1-Pro/README.md

 -----
 Higher Temperature filaments may benefit from the use of the enclosed build area of this 3D-Printer.
 These filaments may be susceptible to draft or cooling related warping, causing prints to or even detach from the build plate.

-These filaments may include but are not limited to:
+These filaments include but are not limited to:
 * ABS
 * ASA
 * PolyCarbonate
 * PA6/PA12 Nylons
 * Above Filament's reinforced counterparts i.e. Carbon Fiber, Glass Filled, Etc.

-Some filaments are also likely to release VOCs (Volitile Organic Compounts) while printing.
+Some filaments are also likely to release VOCs (Volatile Organic Compounds) while printing.
 These plastics should only be printed with the enclosure completely sealed and the chamber filter installed and activated.

 ## Accessing print profiles and webUI from OrcaSlicer
 OrcaSlicer has already been Pre-Configured on the designated 3D-Printing Computer at Spark Studio.
 It will provide easy slicing and device access, as well as gcode streaming without the use of any SD-Card Or USB Flash-Drive.